-The Machine Learning module provides intelligence to improve the effectiveness and robustness of backtesting and optimization by suggesting optimal settings to the user.
+The Machine Learning module provides intelligence to improve the effectiveness and robustness of backtesting/optimizations by suggesting optimal settings.

 The machine learning module within Walk Forward Pro is designed to help traders achieve better and more robust results from their trading systems.
 It does this by assisting with the choice of settings that are most likely to produce an optimal walk forward optimization (WFO).

 As an example, it specifically addresses the following questions:

 How many stages should be used in the WFO for my trading system?

 What ‘optimization to walk forward ratio’ should be used for the system?

 How many variables can be simultaneously optimized without over-optimizing (sometimes termed over-fitting) the system?

 How much price data is needed to achieve statistically significant results?